 A Mentoring Workshop for Non-Tenured Women in Philosophy

-The Mentoring Project conducted its inaugural workship in 2011 following a model designed by women in the American Economics Association, which has proven remarkably successful.
-The 2015 workshop was the third biennual philosophers Mentoring Project.
-A description of the workshop can be found here.
+The Mentoring Project conducted its inaugural workshop in 2011 following a model designed by women in the American Economics Association, which has proven remarkably successful.
+The 2015 workshop was the third biennial philosophers Mentoring Project.
+Visit The University of Kansas Department of Philosophy Website for more information.

 The Workshops are co-directed by Professors Louise Anthony and Ann Cudd.

 Professor of Philosophy, University of Massachussetts, Amherst